 Here are a couple of examples of some of the new problem types:

-- Selectable titles- students can click on titles to highlight them in order to measure an object.
+- Selectable tiles - students can click on tiles to highlight them in order to measure an object.

 Additionally, questions have been added into the grade 1 curriculum to address the following skills:

 - Ordinal numbers